wp-plugins/cc-savings-calculator/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to Appearance -> Widgets and add the widget to your website sidebar

+Please visit [plugin home page](http://savings.calculatorscanada.ca/widgets) for more detailed installation and setup instructions

 == Frequently Asked Questions ==

 = Can I use this widget on commercial website =
 Yes.

+Please [contact us](http://calculatorscanada.ca/contact) if you have further questions or suggestions.

 == Screenshots ==